wandb/docs/docs/guides/app/features/system-metrics.md

 ```
 The initial bytes sent are recorded when the metric is first initialized.
 Subsequent samples calculate the difference between the current bytes sent and the initial value.

+W&B assigns a `network.sent` tag to this metric.

 ### Network Received

 Indicates the total bytes received over the network.